Image Credit: Alberto Sanchez

 If you use modern low energy light bulbs, you may not need to dispose of them very often, but if you do, how can you ensure that they are disposed of in a safe and environmentally friendly way?

 Low energy light bulbs are pretty much completely recyclable.
 If you take them for recycling they are broken up, the elemental mercury and phosphor powder are removed and then the metal and glass can also be recycled.

 Low energy lightbulbs should be taken to your local household recycling centre.
-There are however many locations around the country where you can also take them for recycling, for example you can take them into branches of Robert Dyas.
+There are however many locations around the country where you can also take them for recycling, for example you can take them into branches of Robert Dyas and many supermarkets collect them for recycling as well.

 An organisation called Recolight collect light bulbs for recycling with a network of collection points for both households and businesses.
 Visit recolight.co.uk/free-recycling/ to find your nearest collection point.
-Collection points include household recycling centres, some council offices and selected branches of Robert Dyas and Sainsburys.
+Collection points include household recycling centres, some council offices and selected branches of Robert Dyas, Tesco and Sainsburys.

 Commercial organisations can dispose of them via Recolight at their commercial collection points.

-They cannot be put in with glass recycling, as they are the wrong type of glass.
+They cannot be put in with glass recycling, as they are the wrong type of glass, and should be taken to your household recycling centre.